mbenzekri/formulizer/docs/examples/general/whatis.md

     - a property "who" of type "string" to store to who you say hello
     - a property "hello" of type "string" to store the hello result
     - "readonly" property to avoid user modification to this field (see ...)
-    - "expression" property to dynamicaly calculate field value (see ...)
+    - "dynamic" property to dynamicaly calculate field value (see ...)

 - set the property `data` with initial data to be edited by the form as plain javascript object
     ```